Logahoric Higgs Torsors for a Complex Reductive Group: Introduction

-Let $X$ be a smooth algebraic curve with a reduced effective divisor $D$.
-Denote by $K_X$ the canonical line bundle over $X$.
-Let $G$ be a connected complex reductive group.
-Fixing a maximal torus $T$ in $G$, we equip each point $x \in D$ with a rational weight $\theta_x \in Y(T) \otimes_{\mathbb{Z}} \mathbb{Q}$, where $Y(T)$ is the group of one-parameter subgroups of $T$.
-Denote by ${\boldsymbol\theta}:=\{\theta_x, x \in D\}$ the collection of weights over the points in $D$.
-A parahoric Bruhat-Tits group scheme $\mathcal{G}_{\boldsymbol\theta}$ is then defined by gluing local parahoric group schemes for formal disks around each point $x \in D$ (see Definition \ref{202}).
-A \emph{tame parahoric $\mathcal{G}_{\boldsymbol\theta}$-Higgs torsor} over $X$ is then defined as a pair $(E,\varphi)$, where \begin{itemize} \item $E$ is a $\mathcal{G}_{\boldsymbol\theta}$-torsor over $X$; \item $\varphi \in H^0(X, {\rm Ad}(E) \otimes K_X(D))$ is a holomorphic section. \end{itemize} The section $\varphi$ is called a \emph{tame (parahoric) Higgs field}.
-Note that the definition of tame parahoric Higgs bundles is a slightly modified version of Z. Yun's definition \cite[\S 4.3]{Yun}, where the Higgs field $\varphi$ is considered as a section of ${\rm Ad}(E)(D)$.
-Moreover, D. Baraglia, M. Kamgarpour and R. Varma in \cite{BKV} use a similar definition for a parahoric Higgs bundle for a semisimple and simply connected Lie group $G$, where the Higgs field is considered as an element in $H^0(X, {\rm Ad}(E)^{*} \otimes K_X)$ with nilpotent residue, where ${\rm Ad}(E)^{*}$ denotes the dual bundle.
-The reason why we choose to work with $K_X(D)$ instead of $L=\mathcal{O}(D)$ is that Higgs bundles are degenerate connections, and one can define meromorphic connections, that is, corresponding to $K_X(D)$ with $D \ge 0$ (but one cannot define``$L$-twisted connections" for arbitrary line bundles $L$); therefore this seems to be a right setup towards establishing a non-abelian Hodge correspondence in this tame parahoric setting for a connected complex reductive group.
+Note that the definition of logahoric Higgs torsors is a slightly modified version of Yun's definition \cite[\S 4.3]{Yun}, where the Higgs field $\varphi$ is considered as a section of $E(\mathfrak{g})(D)$.
+Moreover, Baraglia, Kamgarpour and Varma in \cite{BKV} use a similar definition for a parahoric Higgs bundle for a semisimple and simply connected Lie group $G$, where the Higgs field is considered as an element in $H^0(X, E(\mathfrak{g})^{*} \otimes K_X)$ with nilpotent residue, where $E(\mathfrak{g})^{*}$ denotes the dual bundle.
+The reason why we choose to work with $K_X(D)$ instead of $L=\mathcal{O}(D)$ is that Higgs bundles are degenerate connections, and one can define meromorphic connections, that is, corresponding to $K_X(D)$ with $D \ge 0$ (but one cannot define``$L$-twisted connections" for arbitrary line bundles $L$); therefore this seems to be a right setup towards establishing a non-abelian Hodge correspondence in this logahoric setting for a connected complex reductive group.